tomasmisutka/diferential_evolution/README.md

-# Diferential Evolution - DE
+# Differential Evolution - DE
 ---
 ### Seminar work for AK9EV at UTB